jonoff/cinemark-ticket-sniper/README.md

 plain HTML.
-On each run, an Actions job fetches the seat map of every showing that passes your filters, diffs availability against the previous run (state is a JSON snapshot the job commits back to the repo), and on any newly opened seat or newly listed date it files an issue that @mentions you.
-GitHub delivers the email.
+On each run, an Actions job fetches the seat map of every showing that passes your filters, diffs availability against the previous run (state is a JSON snapshot the job commits back to the repo), and on any newly opened seat or newly listed date it posts to your ntfy.sh topic, which pushes the alert to your phone.
 The job paces itself to about six requests a minute because Cinemark rate-limits around 60-70 requests per ten minutes, so a full sweep takes about 20 unhurried minutes.